The versatile attacker was understandably pleased with die Roten's performance and admitted they are now in pole position to make it to the final.

-The Germany international opened the scoring in the opening 45 minutes, before Mario Gomez, again Muller and Arjen Robben helped the Bavarians to a comfortable home win after the break, much to the delight of the 23-year-old.
+The Germany international opened the scoring in the opening 45 minutes, before Mario Gomez, Muller a second time and Arjen Robben helped the Bavarians to a comfortable home win after the break, much to the delight of the 23-year-old.

-Muller then went on to admit that things are looking good for Bayern after the first leg, but stressed that they are not there just yet.
+Muller then went on to admit that things are looking good for Bayern after the first leg, but stressed that the club is not there just yet.

 The Germany international was about to be replaced just seconds before he made it 4-0 as he had picked up a knock and was understandably very pleased to double his personal tally before going off.